-Yesterday in Nantes, Rasa Strumskyte and I hit the Atlanbois stage in Nantes for the Web2Day festival, to discuss coworking in this day and age, and way more.
+Yesterday in Nantes, Rasa Strumskyte and I hit the Atlanbois stage for the Web2Day festival, to discuss coworking in this day and age, and way more.

-This fireside chat started with a little but crucial remote video help and introduction from my friends and European Coworking Heroes Jeannine van der Linden and Fernando Mendes. listening to them sharing about community values and reflect upon decades of experience is not your typical corporate bullshit about « co-working » #CoWrong, buckle up!
+This fireside chat started with a little but crucial remote video help and introduction from my friends and European Coworking Heroes Jeannine van der Linden and Fernando Mendes.
+Listening to them sharing about community values from real lives well lived and reflect upon decades of experience is not your typical corporate bullshit about “co-working” #CoWrong, buckle up!

 It’s been my 6th Web2Day out of 11th editions, and this is becoming an ongoing conversation about better ways of working, infinite places, and the people into those doing important, fantastic, new stuff I am proud of and humbled by at the same time.

 A huge thanks to the organization & curation team, in particular Céline & Magali, for their trust over the years.
 It’s always a pleasure to make this conversation happen in Nantes.